Sleeping Bear Dunes National Lakeshore: Camping

+Additionally, a number of campgrounds exist on the Manitou Islands.
+These include three main campgrounds on South Manitou Island, including the Weather Station Campground located on the south side of the island, the Bay Campground on the west shore of the island and the Popple Campground on the north shore.
+Furthermore, in addition to federal campgrounds within the national lakeshore itself, there are many other camping areas nearby, which cater to the large number of tourists visiting Sleeping Bear Dunes each year.
+There are at least 20 distinct camping areas in the region immediately surrounding Sleeping Bear Dunes.

+Hiking

+Sleeping Bear Dunes National Lakeshore offers a number of hiking trails.
+These include but are not limited to the Alligator Hill Trail, Empire Bluff Trail, Kettles Trail, Pyramid Point Trail, and Treat Farm Trail.
+Empire Bluff Trail is one of the most popular hiking destinations in the park.
+Hikers will need to get a parking pass from the visitor center in Empire to park in the lot at the trailheads.

 Historic sites

 Glen Haven Village

 Glen Haven existed as a company town from 1865 to 1931.
 Originally a dock for Glen Arbor (1855-date), the site soon became a fuel supply point for ships traveling up and down the lake.
 Here, Charles McCarty decided to open his own business and built a dock to supply the ships with wood.
 In 1863, McCarty built the Sleeping Bear House.
 It was expanded a few years later to accommodate travelers.
 In 1928, it was remodeled into the inn for summer vacationers.
 The General Store was established to supply the workers.
 Like most company towns, the workers were paid in company coupons, redeemable only at the company store.
 The Blacksmith Shop is where tools were repaired.
 In 1878, David Henry Day arrived in the community.
-By this time, coal from the Appalachian coal fields was replacing wood on the steamships.
-Day was looking for another future to this small community.
+By this time, coal from the Appalachian coal fields was replacing wood on the steamships, and Day was looking for another future in this small community.

 Port Oneida Historic Farm District

 In 1860, Port Oneida had a population of 87 people.
 Thomas Kelderhouse had built a dock to sell wood to the passing steamships.
 He was also able to sell fresh produce and maple sugar in season.
-A local story says that the name comes from the first ship to stop, the SS Oneida of New York State.
+A local story says that the name comes from the first ship to stop, the SS Oneida of New York state.
 The area covers 3000 acre and includes 16 historic farms.
 The farming community was gradually abandoned due to hard farming conditions and declining timber sales.

+Pierce Stocking Scenic Drive

+Pierce Stocking Scenic Drive is a scenic road within the park, known for its "scenic vistas and gentle curves".
+Located off of M-109 between Empire and Glen Haven, the road runs 7.4 mi, providing access to scenic views of Lake Michigan, Glen Lake, and surrounding parkland.

+Kayaking

+Kayaking is a popular activity in the park's rivers and lakes, especially in the Crystal River and Platte River.